-Preferential tax treatment for residential property is not required by the Commonwealth.
-However, in Boston, the City Council, with the approval of the Mayor, has chosen to fully implement classification - a local option - thereby reducing the residential tax rate to the lowest level allowed by law.
+Preferential tax treatment for residential property is not required by the Commonwealth; it is a local option.
+In Boston, the City Council, with the approval of the Mayor, has chosen to fully implement classification.
+This implementation reduces the residential tax rate to the lowest level allowed by law.
 Without classification, residential taxpayers would see their property taxed at a much higher rate.

-The Fiscal Year 2018 classified tax rate for residential property is \$10.48 per thousand of property value, while the classified tax rate for commercial, industrial, and personal property is \$25.20 per thousand of property value.
-Trends in classified tax rates for fiscal years 2012 to 2018 are displayed in Figure 4.
-See Appendix A for specific tax rates for fiscal years 2012 to 2018.
+The Fiscal Year 2019 classified tax rate for residential property is \$10.54 per thousand of property value, while the classified tax rate for commercial, industrial, and personal property is \$25.00 per thousand of property value.
+Trends in classified tax rates for fiscal years 2013 to 2019 are displayed in Figure 4.
+See Appendix A for specific tax rates for fiscal years 2013 to 2019.